Ah, summer. Half-day Fridays, family vacations, long patio lunches—it’s amazing any work gets done at all this time of year.

 If you’ve been thinking of branching out, don’t tell yourself a story that summer isn’t a great time to look for a job.
 It’s one of the best!
 (Note: Any time is a good time to look for a job if you’re ready.)
 Here’s why summer rocks for job hunters.

 - Lower competition.
 There are fewer people looking for a job in the summer months.
-A lot of people put it off because they think, like you might, that summer’s not a good time; or, they simply put off any grand career gesture until fall.
+A lot of people put it off because they think as you might that summer’s not a good time; or, they simply put off any grand career gesture until fall.
 Make gestures now and you’ll come out ahead.

 - Jobs that are posted are legit.
 Everyone is inclined to take it easier in the summer—including hiring managers and HR teams.
 So if a job is posted, then it’s a position they really need, sooner than later.